Click here to go to the main page

 Schagen (NH): reformed church (J.A.G. van der Steur, 1896-1897)

-Responsible architect was J.A.G. van der Steur (1865-1945), who is best known for many profane buildings and only built a few churches.
-Many details on this church show that this architect was more familiar with neo-Renaissance architecture, the most important style for protestant churches in the second half of the 19th century.
-The tower is standing at the east-side of the church.
+It's an aisleless church with a tall nave.
+The tower is standing at the east-side of the church, unlike its precessor which was oriented.
 The spire is in neo-Renaissance style and was inspired by the spire that was added to the old church in 1619.
 On each side of the one-aisled nave is a porch with two entrances and a polygonal chapel.
 At the west-end of the church is a choir-like space, flanked by two polygonal turrets.

 Back to Churches in the province of Noord-Holland